 In many environments, JA3/s helps detect anomalous malicious activity that might not be picked up otherwise.
 Although not a perfect method, it provides an additional layer of protection crucial in an increasingly threatening environment.

-Get more details in on this method in Detecting Supply Chain Attacks, a free whitepaper (PDF) from SURGe by Splunk.
+Get more details on this method in Detecting Supply Chain Attacks, a free whitepaper (PDF) from SURGe by Splunk.

 Once formed and educated, this team should establish incident response procedures that outline the steps to take should an attack occur.
 The procedures should include:

 Communication is vital in the case of an attack, but it is too often the first thing to break down.
-Your team needs to establish communication protocols that outline how information about the event should be shared with employees, vendors and other stakeholders, including customers and law enforcement.
+Your team needs to establish communication protocols that outline how information about the event should be shared with employees, vendors, and other stakeholders, including customers and law enforcement.

-Your employees, vendors and key stakeholders represent the frontline of defense for your organization.
+Your employees, vendors, and key stakeholders represent the frontline of defense for your organization.
 Helping them understand the risks and how to respond is essential to reduce the risk of a successful attack.
 The more education IT and leadership can provide workers, the more effective your defenses will be.

-Develop training materials that explain supply chain attacks, how they work and their potential impact on business.
+Develop training materials that explain supply chain attacks, how they work, and their potential impact on business.
 Written materials, videos, and webinars are all great ways to get information across your organization.

 In your training, provide real-life examples of supply chain attacks so that everyone understands the risks and recognizes specific warning signs better.
 Although supply chain attacks are subtle and often hard to spot, the more that employees are aware, the more eyes you can have looking out for anything suspicious or off.